dev-build-deploy/commit-me/docs/cli.md

 <img src="./images/cli_example.svg">

-Additionally, you can use the `--base-branch` option to change the reference branch to compare with.
+Additionally, you can use the `--base-branch` option to change the reference branch (default: `main`) to compare with.